 Mod.
-Revised Submiss (December 2011) gy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough , new text is underlined ) Allowing community facilities which meet a local need, where that need cannot be met in a settlement within the hierarchy.
-In such cases the development should be in a sustainable location close to an existing serviced settlement.
-MM40 8.
-Core Policies SS6c - Other Rural Areas Area Strategy 95 Amend Part 2 as follows: Sustain the rural economy by: • Enabling the limited expansion or redevelopment of an existing authorized business for employment uses; • Supporting the diversification of existing farm enterprises in accordance with policy R1; • Supporting the expansion of Blythe Business Park; • Supporting the development of appropriate ICT and new means of communications to enable homeworking and small businesses reliant one-technology; MM41 8.
+Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) Reasons Allowing suitable enabling development which would secure the future conservation of a heritage asset in accordance with policy DC2; Allowing rural exceptions housing in accordance with policies H2 and R2; er Allowing community facilities which meet a local need, where that need cannot be met in a settlement within the hierarchy.
+In such cases the development should be in a sustainable location close to an existing serviced settlement. acceptable.
+M40 8.
+Core Policies SS6c - Other Rural Areas Area Strategy 95 Amend Part 2 as follows: Sustain the rural economy by: Enabling the limited expansion or redevelopment of an existing authorized business for employment uses; Supporting the diversification of existing farm enterprises in accordance with policy R1; Supporting the expansion of Blythe Business Park; Supporting the development of appropriate ICT and new means of communications to enable homeworking and small businesses reliant one-technology; To delete specific reference to the Blythe Business Park site.
+Expansion and redevelopment of existing business is covered by general guidance under policy E1.
+M41 8.
 Core Policies SS6c - Other Rural Areas Area Strategy 95 Amend Part 5 as follows: Enhance tourist opportunities by: Identifying the Churnet Valley between Leek and Alton as a major sustainable tourist corridor Supporting sustainable tourism developments and measures in the Churnet Valley in accordance with Policy SS7; Allowing for small-scale tourism developments in other areas in accordance with policies E3 and R1; Establishing strong linkages between recreational and tourist resources; Recognising and developing the close linkages to the Peak District National Park.
-MM42 8.
+To reflect changes to policy SS7.
+M42 8.
 Core Policies SS6c - Other Rural Areas Area Strategy 96 Amend Part 6 as follows: Maintain the Green Belt within Staffordshire Moorlands but its detailed boundaries will be reviewed to ensure that its purpose in separating the urban areas and maintaining their identity is consistent with the need to promote sustainable patterns of development around settlements in or on the edges of the Green Belt.
 This review will be undertaken through the Site Allocations DPD to allow for any small scale site allocations required to meet local needs in exceptional circumstances.
 Strict control will continue to be exercised over inappropriate development within the Green Belt allowing only for exceptions as defined by Government policy.
-MM43 8.
-Core Policies 8.1.73 97 The Green Belt serves a number of purposes which are derived from Government guidance (PPG2) policy in the NPPF and the Staffordshire Structure Plan.
-The Green Belt keeps land open and free from development over a
+To clarify the process for undertaking a review of the green belt boundaries and to accord with the guidance in the NPPF on green belts.